jundalisay/spblist/einstein.md

 The difference between the movements of matter and electromagnetism was then thought to be caused by a mysterious semi-material thing called "aether" which permeated space.
 This idea came from Huygens who got it from Descartes.

-{{< q a="Lorentz">}}
-The state of the aether which is the cause of gravitation is propagated in a similar way as that which exists in the electromagnetic field.
-{{< /q >}}

-### The Huygens Ether is NOT the Descartes Aether

-The whole problem begins with Huygens who mistakenly called Descartes 2nd Element (space-time) as the aether*.

-{{< q a="Huygens" >}}
-The movement of light coming from the luminous body is propagated through what I call “Ethereal matter”.
-It is not the same that serves for the propagation of sound.
-{{< /q >}}

-{{< n n="In *The World*, Descartes actually calls all the 3 Elements as aether.
-The pure aether is called *substance*.
-This is because all Cartesian particles are virtual.
-But this is confusing to modern Physics which believes that all particles are real and only some are virtual.
-So to strike a compromise, we put the virtual aether as the 0th Element or 5th Layer.
-The 2nd Element or 4th Layer is also virtual but no longer aethereal as we can clearly see the space around us." >}}

-Another French guy named Fresnel further corrupted the ether (spacetime) by making it variant just because light becomes variant when mixed with matter (such as when light passes through crystals).

-{{< q a="Fresnel" c="Memoir On The Diffraction Of Light, Section 2" >}}
-The intensity of light is proportional to the square of the speeds of the particles.
-The intensity of vibration, on the other hand, is the speed of an ether particle during its oscillation.
-{{< /q >}}

-Here, Fresnel exposes that his mistake that the speed of the spacetime particles somehow speed up of slow down the light waves.
-He obviously no longer knew the division of the 5 Elements that Descartes had.

-To Descartes:
-- the 2nd Element should be called "space-time" and not the "ether"
-- the medium for sound is then the 3rd Element or matter, such as the physical air.
-- light is not sped up nor slowed down by space-time
-- light is slowed down by 3rd element or matter and is at maximum speed when free from matter.
-- light is confined to its top or constant speed by the aetherspace which is a part of the 2nd Element

-The Michelson-Morley experiment then proved that the speed of light is constant within the pure 2nd Element (called vacuum by Physics).

-But instead of physicists vindicating Descartes, a German Einstein comes out of nowhere messing up Physics and Nature imposing 2 axioms:

-1. The invariance of the speed of light
-2. Equivalence of gravitational and inertial mass